bozzltron/ec-toolkit/README.md

 The purpose of this module is to provide the tools needed to explore Evolutionary Computing with JavaScript.

 ### model.js
-EC Toolkit comes with model.js, which allows you to quickly setup each step up an evolutionary model to solve a problem.
+EC Toolkit comes with model.js which allows you to quickly setup each step of an evolutionary model.

 ```
 const model = require('./model');